David Beckham Biography

 Birthplace: London, England

-He's known for scoring big goals in Europe, now he's trying to do the same thing in America!
-His pinpoint kicking accuracy has made him one of soccer's biggest stars and his movie star status makes him one of the world's most recognizable people.
+He's known for scoring big goals in Europe - and trying to do the same thing in America.
+His pinpoint kicking accuracy has made him one of soccer's biggest stars, and his movie-star status makes him one of the world's most recognizable people.
 Here's a closer look at David Beckham!

 Soccer has always been the biggest thing in David's life.
 He and his dad used to play for hours when he was a kid.
-Because he was always kicking the ball around, David never did all that well at school.
-Beckham dropped out when he was 16 and went to play soccer for Manchester United's junior team.
-David played his first pro game for Manchester two years later when he was 18.
+Because he was always kicking the ball around, David never did all that well in school.
+He dropped out when he was 16 and went to play soccer for Manchester United’s junior team.
+He played his first pro game for Manchester two years later when he was only 18 years old.

 David's personal life is just as headline-worthy as his soccer career.
 Since the beginning of his professional soccer career, Beckham has been the subject of paparazzi attention.
 That media attention skyrocketed when he married Posh Spice, the British singer for the popular group the Spice Girls.
 In 2002, he had the movie Bend it Like Beckham named after him - although he never appeared in the Keira Knightley flick.